Prions Cause Neurodegenerative Disease

 Mucke was not involved in the study, but wrote an article that accompanied it in Nature.

-In mad cow disease, and a similar human condition called new variant Creutzfeldt-Jakob disease, prion proteins fold into an abnormal shape that appears to cause degeneration of the brain and spinal cord.
-Prion diseases can be transmitted by eating the brain or spinal cord of a sick animal.
+In mad cow disease, and a similar human condition called Creutzfeldt-Jakob disease, prion proteins fold into an abnormal shape that appears to cause degeneration of the brain and spinal cord.
+Prion diseases can be transmitted by eating the tissue of a sick animal.
+It also is caused by prion contamination.

 In Alzheimer’s, prion proteins appear to play a different role, says Stephen Strittmatter, one of the new study’s authors and the Vincent Coates Professor of Neurology at Yale University School of Medicine.